 - ENNN → External services which are considered part of the system (e.g. SAAS systems).
 Here, any of the valid E codes should be used for identifying a specific service.
 In order to identify corresponding digits of the E code, an applicable vanity number of the service might be helpful.
 For instance, E365 for Office365 services or E442 for Github or E107 for Slack)

-It should represent the business-connection of the instance.
-For instances reachable through HTTP, they should get a pre-defined fqdn as well as a valid IPv4 private address (not repetable in the organizational topology).
-The fqdn code might be defined in these approaches:
+It should represent the an unique business friendly name of the application.
+For instances reachable through HTTP, they should get a pre-defined fqdn as well as a valid IPv4 private address (not repeatable in the organizational topology).
+If you need additional subsystems in application code, just append them with “

 Numeric entry, should be unique and auto-incremented in